 Working Full-Time

-This one should be obvious, but some claimants submit an application for benefits while they are still working on a full-time basis.
-If a claimant is earning a certain amount of money per month, then he or she may be considered to be gainfully employed, and thus not eligible for benefits.
+This should be obvious, but some claimants apply for benefits while working full-time.
+If a claimant earns a certain amount of money per month, they may be considered to be gainfully employed and thus not eligible for benefits.
 To learn what the Social Security Administration considers “substantial gainful activity” (SGA), see our article on the SGA earnings limits for disability.

-While seeking disability benefits your situation may change, causing you to reduce work activity or stop working altogether.
+While seeking disability benefits, your situation may change, causing you to reduce your work activity or stop working altogether.
 If so, be sure to provide updated information to the SSA.
 If your claim is denied, provide updated information during the appeals process.

 Collecting Unemployment

 Another one of the most common mistakes in an SSDI claim is filing for unemployment benefits.
-When filing a claim for unemployment benefits you will have to indicate that you are capable of working, but you simply cannot find work.
-However, this statement directly contradicts what you would claim in a Social Security Disability claim, which is that you are unable to work due to your symptoms and resulting limitations.
+When filing a claim for unemployment benefits, you must indicate that you can work but cannot find work.
+However, this statement directly contradicts what you would claim in a Social Security disability claim: that you cannot work due to your symptoms and resulting limitations.
 You cannot claim that you are both capable of work and disabled.

 Failure to Check the Status of Your Disability Benefit Claim

-It is important that you check the status of your claim to make sure your file hasn’t slipped through the cracks or been buried on a desk somewhere at your local SSA office.
-There have also been cases where the SSA sends denial letters to the wrong address by mistake, and the claimants had no idea that their claims had been denied, that it was necessary to file an appeal, or how to start the appeals process.
+You must check the status of your claim to ensure your file hasn’t slipped through the cracks or been buried on a desk at your local SSA office.
+There have also been cases where the SSA sent denial letters to the wrong address by mistake, and the claimants had no idea that their claims had been denied, that it was necessary to file an appeal, or how to start the appeals process.

 Missing Appeal Deadlines